 NuvaRing is also known as the vaginal ring.
-It's a form of hormonal contraception in the shape of a small, plastic ring which is placed inside the vagina.
+It's a form of hormonal contraception in the shape of a small, plastic ring, which is placed inside the vagina.

 The inactive ingredients in NuvaRing are ethylene vinylacetate copolymers (28% and 9% vinylacetate) and magnesium stearate.

-Each ring lasts for 28 days.
-After insertion, you leave it in for 21 days before removing it.
-You then wait 7 days before inserting a new one, in a similar way to having a pill free week if you were on the combined pill.
-You are still protected from pregnancy during these 7 days and this is when you will have your period.
+Each ring will stay in the vagina for 21 days.
+After insertion, you leave it inside the vagina for 21 days before removing it.
+You then wait 7 days before inserting a new one, in a similar way to having a pill-free week if you were on the combined pill.
+You are still protected from pregnancy during these 7 days and most women will experience withdrawal bleeding during this time.

 NuvaRing is inserted into the vagina and left in for 21 days.
 When you are ready, wash your hands and take the ring out of the packaging.
 Squeeze it between your thumb and finger before inserting it into the vagina.
-Carefully push it upwards until you can no longer feel it, as you would do with a tampon.
+Carefully push it upwards as far as you can, until you can no longer feel it, as you would do with a tampon.
 It does not need to cover the cervix to work as it is not a barrier method of contraception such as a diaphragm or cap.
 It may take a bit of time to get the hang of it so ensure you give yourself plenty of time and do not rush.

 If you forget to insert NuvaRing on time after the 7 day break, put it in as soon as you can.
 You will need to use additional contraception, such as condoms, for the next 7 days to ensure you are protected against pregnancy.
 If you insert a new ring more than 48 hours after you should have and have had sex during this time you should seek emergency contraception.

 Occasionally, NuvaRing may come out on its own.
 This is most likely to happen during sex or if the ring wasn't inserted properly.
 The action you should take will depend on where you are in your cycle and how long the ring has been out for: